mflorlorenzo/mfl-cypress/README.md

 There are custom commands created which are located in support/commands.js Using those commands (functions) allows us to write test in extremely simple way and avoid code duplication.

+## REPORTS

+You can find the report generated on each run into /report folder, opening output.html file.

 ## Authors